slotix/dbconvert-streams-website/docs/guide/what-is-dbconvert-stream.md

 *DBS Database Readers* don't have to wait for a database to entirely ingest and index new data before reading it.

-DBConvert Stream uses a technology known as *Change Data Capture (CDC)* to capture a row-level stream of **Insert, Update, and Delete events** from a database's transaction log and publish it to an **Event Hub**.
+DBConvert Streams uses a technology known as *Change Data Capture (CDC)* to capture a row-level stream of **Insert, Update, and Delete events** from a database's transaction log and publish it to an **Event Hub**.

 ![Transaction Log Change Data Capture](/images/log-cdc.png)

-DBConvert Stream currently supports the following sources:
+DBConvert Streams currently supports the following sources:

 - MySQL Binlog or MariaDB Binlog
 - PostgreSQL WAL or CockroachDB WAL